gerner/stellarpunk/designs/story.md

 Depending on how many tries it takes, we could tell a story about trying to scrape together a way to survive using equipment and technology left over from the expansion.
 Very few tries => it was easy to become self sufficient.
 Many tries => lots of failed attempts to design and build production systems.

+Potentially use information about the resulting production chain to describe the products.
+E.g. if a high-tech resource only uses only a single base resource.
+E.g. a product that is used in all or nearly all products in the next rank is a critical lynch-pin.

 # Tidbits

 ## Comms